 Read: PostgreSQL Date Difference

-Let’s return the name of the person whose hiring date from a specific date to infinity.
+Let’s return the name of the person whose hiring date is from a specific date to infinity.

 SELECT first_name